splvrdge/RSA-Encryption/README.md

 Decrypted number: 21
 ```

-[!NOTE]
+> [!NOTE]
-This is a "fixed point" where the number encrypts to itself.
+> This is a "fixed point" where the number encrypts to itself.
 </details>

 ## Security Note

-[!WARNING]
+> [!CAUTION]
-This is an educational implementation.
-Production RSA systems use:
+> This is an educational implementation.
+Production RSA systems require:
-- Much larger prime numbers (2048+ bits)
+> - Much larger prime numbers (2048+ bits)
-- Proper padding schemes
+> - Proper padding schemes
-- Secure random number generation
+> - Secure random number generation
-- Additional security measures
+> - Additional security measures

 ---
 <div align="center">